railsuser2014/openobject-doc-book-en/2/2_5_CRM/index.rst

 Keep track of your Customers & Suppliers
 ****************************************

- *It's often said that the customer is king.
+ *It is often said that the customer is king.
 You would treat all your customers as royalty, at the center of your attention if you had a way of keeping your eyes on them at all times.
  Open ERP's CRM module is designed to make this aim a reality, helping employees of the business understand their customers' needs better, and automating their communication efforts.*